l3nz/cli-matic/README.md

 	$ clj -m calc --base 16 add -a 30 -b 2
 	20

-We would also want it to display its help:
+We also want it to display its help:

 	$clj -m calc -?
 	NAME: